superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 It compares several Superpowered features to Core Audio.

 	* Shows the differences between Superpowered and Core Audio.
-	* Syncs effects to the playerÍs bpm.
+	* Syncs effects to the playerï¿½s bpm.
 	* Shows how to use Objective-C++ in an Objective-C project.

 	Swift note:
 	We have also tried creating this project in Swift, but it's not complete for audio and several features were impossible to implement (such as proper performance measurement).
 Swift is not designed for real-time audio.
 Fortunately, Objective-C++ files work great in Swift projects.
 - /Android/CrossExample (Android)